ranger6/ca/tools/README.md

 Target use: provide clients (client apps) with needed certificates to trust.

 "bldchain" is used provision applications and clients with certificate chains up to the root.
-These chains *do not* need to start at a server (leaf) certificate: they may start at any point in the chain.
+These chains *do not* need to start at a leaf certificate: they may start at any point in the chain.

 Unlike "chain" or "urlchain", "bldchain" outputs the certificate contents and not a list of file names or URLs.